turingbirds/undervoltage_lockout/README.rst

 Optional high-side power switch
 -------------------------------

-In addition to the UVLO itself, the schematic also includes the circuit for a high-side power switch using a power MOSFET.
-This part of the circuit is optional and not needed if all you need is a logic signal to, for example, hold a downstream microcontroller in RESET.
+In addition to the UVLO itself, the schematic also includes the circuit for a high-side power switch using a p-channel MOSFET.
+This part of the circuit is optional and can be left out if all you need is a logic signal to, for example, hold a downstream microcontroller in RESET.

 The power switch consists of Q3-5, R7-10 and D2.
 A fast turn-off of the MOSFET is achieved by R8, R9 and Q4.
-Turning the MOSFET on occurs by pulling the gate low via D2, which can be implemented as a regular silicium diode, but has here been implemented as an LED to allow the larger forward voltage to act as extra margin between the maximum gate-source voltage of the FET, which is typically 20V.
-Note that the LED also functions as an indicator light for "output on", but is actually used for its electrical characteristics.
+Turning the MOSFET on occurs by pulling the gate low via D2, which can be implemented as a regular silicium diode, but has here been implemented as an LED to allow the larger forward voltage to act as extra margin between the input voltage and the maximum gate-source voltage of the FET, which is typically 20V.
+Note that the LED also functions as an indicator light for "output on", but is primarily used for its electrical characteristics.

 Component selection